University of Central Florida (UCF) Tuition and Fees

 By Kelly Boyer Sagert

 The University of Central Florida is a four-year public research university in Orlando, Florida.
 UCF regularly shows up in the best college rankings by U.S. News and World Report, and in 2020, Washington Monthly recognized UCF as one of the country’s best universities.
-CEOWORLD named the university as the fourth best hospitality school in the world.
+This year, the Princeton Review and PC Gamer named the university as having the second best graduate game design program.

 Total Cost of Attendance